black20lion/black20lion/README.md

 - 👋 Hi, I’m @black20lion, my name is Konstantin Sakhokiya
 - 👀 I’m interested in getting a job in software engineering for the position of Junior Java developer
 - 🌱 I’m currently learning Spring Framework.
-- 💞️ I’m looking to collaborate on writing java enteprise applications.
+- 💞️ I’m looking for collaboration on writing java enteprise applications.
 - 📫 How to reach me: e-mail: Kos.Sahokia@yandex.ru, telegram: @kossahokia, vk: vk.com/kos_sahokia

 Looking forward for friendship and team work :)